b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 Not being 'a mainstream programming language' got its drawbacks (missing packages or community support, etc.).
-Luckily, Julia is big and mature enough, seems to be growing at a good pace, and got a pretty nice [interoperability](https://forem.julialang.org/ifihan/interoperability-in-julia-1m26) with other programming languages.
+Luckily, Julia is big and mature enough, it seems to be growing at a good pace, and got a pretty nice [interoperability](https://forem.julialang.org/ifihan/interoperability-in-julia-1m26) with other programming languages.